 ** if you would like to see step by step photos of the process please head to our Pork Bone Broth recipe.
 I have updated my process since February 2018.

 I use a 5 1/4 quart dutch oven to cook the broth in – makes between 12 – 14 (1 cup) servings.

 20 cups of water

 3 cloves garlic, smashed and paper left on

 Place the bones into the dutch oven and cover with cold water.
 Place on the stove and bring to a boil.
 Lower the heat to a simmer.
 Every 15 minutes for an hour, I skim off any foam that is on the top.
 I did not have any foam until the last 15 minutes – see the above photo.

 Preheat oven to 250.

 Place bones into the dutch oven.
-Drizzle with some olive oil or melted beef tallow.
+Drizzle with some olive oil.

 Slide into the oven and roast for 3 hours.
 Every hour, I use a wooden spoon to move the bones around.

-After cooking on the third day, I let the broth cool to touch, then I strain through a colander into a large bowl or pot.
-After straining through the colander I restrain through a fine sieve.
+After cooking on the third day, I let the broth cool to room temperature and then place in the refrigerator.
+The next day, I scrape off any fat, reheat and then I strain through a colander lined with cheesecloth into a large bowl or pot.
 Then I place back into the dutch oven and gently heat.